• Skip to primary navigation

 Ingredient Notes:

-• Almond flour - not only does it keep my baked treats moist, but using almond flour in the recipe adds protein to balance out some of the sugar :-).
-If you do have almond flour, omit it and add an additional ½ cup of your gluten free flour mix.
+• Almond Flour – not only does it keep my baked treats moist, but using almond flour in the recipe adds protein to balance out some of the sugar :-).
+If you have almond flour, omit it and add ½ cup of your gluten-free flour mix.

-• Butter - you can substitute vegan butter to make this dairy-free!
+• Butter – Use Unsalted butter.
+You can substitute vegan butter to make this dairy-free!

 • Eggs - Use large eggs.

-• Almond milk - if you need this to be nut-free, you can substitute different milk.
+• Almond Milk – if you need this to be nut-free, you can substitute another plant-based milk.
 Always double-check to be sure your almond milk is gluten free!

-• Lemon curd - store-bought or homemade.
-I love Trader Joe's lemon curd.
+• Lemon Curd – Use store-bought or homemade.
+I love Trader Joe’s lemon curd.

 Recipe Step-By-Step Directions: